fcengman/Java-Projects/WonderlandGame/README.txt

 Welcome to Alice in Wonderland text adventure.
-You will play the role of the White Rabbit and explore the world of Alice in Wonderland to recover your missing items and continue on your journey.
+You will play the role of Alice and explore the world of Alice in Wonderland to recover your missing items and continue on your journey.

 Download the program file.